 the seller is agreeable, connect it to the receiver LOCAL AUDIO

 Put on the CAL and the BFO, set the KC to xx.500 kc and rotate the MC change thru all bands to hear if the CAL oscillator is received on all bands.
-Turn off the BFO, make sure the RF Gain is fully advanced and then, watching how much the CAL oscillator shows on the Carrier Level meter, run thru the bands again.
+Turn off the BFO, make sure the RF Gain is fully advanced, AGC is selected and then, watching how much the CAL oscillator shows on the Carrier Level meter, run thru the bands again.
 The meter level should read over 40db.
 50db is more likely if everything is aligned.
 Be sure to check all bands for CAL Carrier Level.
 With the CAL still on, check the EPE on any band.
 You should switch the Bandwidth down to 1kc for better accuracy.
 Be sure to also check the linearity every 10kc.
 That's an easy test that shows a lot.
 Recent alignment should have no more than 0.5kc EPE and an unknown PTO might have up to 4kc EPE but should still be linear with just a slight change each 10kc increment.
 These two tests are easy to perform and tell you a lot of info.
 If both tests look good, the receiver is probably in good shape.
 This applies to any R-390A that you want to perform a "quick check" to.